mui/material-ui/docs/src/pages/getting-started/support/support.md

 The Material-UI CE (Community Edition) has been 100% open-source (MIT) since the very beginning, and always will be.
 Developers can ensure Material-UI is the right choice for their React applications through Material-UI’s community maintenance strategy.
 The Material-UI team regularly ships new releases, bug fixes, and is very welcoming to community pull requests.

-Given the reality of time and resource constraints, as well as the desire to keep innovating, over time it becomes necessary to shift focus to newer versions of the framework, while making the transition to newer versions as smooth as possible, including publishing migration guides such as [this one for Material-UI v4](/guides/migration-v3/).
+Given the reality of time and resource constraints, as well as the desire to keep innovating, over time it becomes necessary to shift focus to newer versions of the framework ([our release schedule](/versions/#release-frequency)), while making the transition to newer versions as smooth as possible, including publishing migration guides such as [this one for v4](/guides/migration-v3/).
 The open-source community is always welcome to submit new features and bug fixes as well.

 The current status of each Material-UI version is as follows:

-- Material-UI v4 (hooks) **[Active]**: Latest version in active development.
+- Material-UI v4 (hooks): ✅ In active development.
-- Material-UI v3 (change supported browsers): Only handle security fixes.
+- Material-UI v3 (change supported browsers): ⚠️ Only handle security fixes.
-- Material-UI v2 (never existed).
+- ~Material-UI v2 (never existed)~.
-- Material-UI v1 (rewrite): Inactive.
+- Material-UI v1 (rewrite): ❌ Inactive.
-- Material-UI v0.x: Inactive.
+- Material-UI v0.x: ❌ Inactive.

-For teams and organizations that require additional support for any framework version, Material-UI has [options available](#enterprise).
+For teams and organizations that require additional support for older versions, Material-UI has [options available](#enterprise).

 ## Professional support (Premium)